When connecting to a database via SSH host, there are a few extra steps.

 NOTE: You do not need to connect to your database via SSH.
 This is optional and for if you want to connect this way.

 First follow the instructions found here for connecting your database.
-You need to whitelist Grow's IP address, create a read-only user, and get the connection info like host, database name, username and password, etc.
+You need to whitelist Grow's IP addresses, create a read-only user, and get the connection info like host, database name, username and password, etc.

 To connect via SSH you need this additional info: